 When I was getting ready for my runDisney Princess 10K I stalked other running blogs and Youtube channels to know what I could experience.
 While I did gain some perspective, I was having a hard time relating to someone who has run a bunch of races.
 I am a plus-size princess, I only read a couple of stories regarding plus-size runners.
 I am sharing my runDisney Princess 10k experience as a plus size girl.

-Nervous excitement, exhaustion, joy, proud, and overwhelmed are all emotions I felt on race day.
+Nervous excitement, exhaustion, joy, pride, and being overwhelmed are all emotions I felt on race day.
 Here is a run down of my runDisney weekend.

 runDisney Expo (Packet Pickup) – I went to the runDisney Expo on Thursday mid-morning.
 I went a little bit late to avoid the merchandise rush on popular items.
 I was just picking up my bib and prepurchased pin.
 I was supposed to have printed out my race waiver ahead of time but didn’t have it because a few days earlier I moved closer to Walt Disney World and did not have internet access set up.
 It did not take more than a few seconds to print out the waiver and pick up my bib.
 I then went to the expo vendor area and got my prepurchased pin and race shirt.